bloodyowl/rescript-future/README.md

 ### Transform

 - `map(future, mapper)`: Returns a new mapped future
-- `map(future, mapper)`: Returns a new mapped future with mapper returning a future itself
+- `flatMap(future, mapper)`: Returns a new mapped future with mapper returning a future itself

 ### Test